openedx-unsupported/devstack/README.rst

 amount of resources.
 Our testing found that `configuring Docker for Mac`_ with a minimum of 2 CPUs and 4GB of memory works well.

+1. .. code:: sh
+      make requirements

-1. The Docker Compose file mounts a host volume for each service's executing code.
+2. The Docker Compose file mounts a host volume for each service's executing code.
 The host directory is defaults to be a sibling of this directory.
 For example, if this repo is cloned to ``~/workspace/devstack``, host volumes will be expected in ``~/workspace/course-discovery``,